oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

   ![Autonomous Database page](https://oracle-livelabs.github.io/goldengate/ggs-common/adb/images/01-02-create-adb.png " ")

 3. On the Create Autonomous Database page, select a **Compartment** from the dropdown.

- >**Note:** *If running this workshop in a LiveLab sandbox environment, select the compartment associated to your username.*

 4. Enter **TargetADW** for **Display Name** and **Database Name**.